JayaniLakshika/Monash_PhD_thesis/chapters/03-chap3.pdf.md

 :::

-which produces the model and data plot shown in Figure \@ref(fig:algo-steps).
+which produces the model and data plot shown in @fig-algo-steps.

 ## Implementation

 The implementation of `quollr` is designed to be efficient, and easy to extend.
-The package is organized into a series of logical components that reflect the main stages of the workflow: data preprocessing, model fitting, low-density bin removal, prediction, visualization, and interactive exploration (Figure \@ref(fig:workflow)).
+The package is organized into a series of logical components that reflect the main stages of the workflow: data preprocessing, model fitting, low-density bin removal, prediction, visualization, and interactive exploration (@fig-workflow).
 This package structure makes the code easier to maintain and allows new features to be added without changing the existing functionality.

 ::: {.cell}